 Certain sales commissions incurred by the Company were determined to be incremental costs to obtain the related contracts, which are deferred and amortized ratably over the economic benefit period.
 These deferred commission costs are classified as current or non-current based on the timing of when the Company expects to recognize the expense.
 The current and non-current portions of deferred commissions are included in prepaid expenses and other current assets and deferred sales commissions-noncurrent, respectively, in the Company's Condensed Consolidated Balance Sheets.
-Total deferred commissions at July 31, 2020 and April 30, 2020 were \$3.2 million and \$3.5 million, respectively.
-Amortization of sales commissions was \$0.4 million for the three months ended July 31, 2020 which is included in "Sales and marketing" expense in the accompanying Condensed Consolidated Statements of Operations.
+Total deferred commissions at July 31, 2021 and April 30, 2021 were \$3.7 million and \$3.9 million, respectively.
+Amortization of sales commissions was \$0.5 million and \$0.4 million for the three months ended July 31, 2021 and 2020, respectively, which is included in "Sales and marketing" expense in the accompanying Condensed Consolidated Statements of Operations.
 No impairment losses were recognized during the periods.